Church of the Holy Apostles Peter and Paul, Ras: Early

 The exact date of founding is unknown; it is mentioned in the 9th century as the seat of the eparchy of Serbia (see Eparchy of Ras).
 Excavations on the site have unearthed Greek sculptures and Black-figure pottery dating to 7th and 6th century BC, as well as a 5th-century BC princely grave (with regalia, robes, gold-silver jewelry, masks, beads and Attic pottery), underneath the floor of the church in 1957–58.
 The findings are presently at the National Museum of Serbia, in Belgrade.
 Roman, Byzantine and medieval Slavic tombs surround the church.

 The present church has been built on several earlier churches of which remains have been well preserved.
 The foundation of the church, the massive columns, ground-plan and the octagonal tower which conceals an inner cupola are examples of the circular mausoleal architectural type used after Emperor Constantine (306–312).

 Archaeological findings point that the church has been rebuilt several times in history, beginning in the 4th century, with notable additions made in the 7th century.
 The architectural style resembles that of early churches in Pomorje, Armenia, Georgia, and Italy, dated to between the 7th and 9th centuries.
+Whether there was a Byzantine sanctuary on the site of the church is a matter of scholarly dispute and that "traces of Early Byzantine architecture or traces from that epoch in general, were not recorded around Petrova crkva".

 Middle Ages

-The first Serbian bishopric (Eparchy of Ras) was founded at the political center at Ras, near modern Novi Pazar on the Ibar river.
+The Eparchy of Ras was founded near the political center at Ras, today near city of Novi Pazar on the Ibar river.
+Ras itself originates from Latin Arsa via metathesis.

-Ras itself originates from ancient Arsa, and it is mentioned as a Serbian town in Constantine VII's De Administrando Imperio (r.
-913–959).
-The initial ecclesiastical affiliation is uncertain, it was subordinate to either Split or Durazzo, both then Byzantine (Patriarchate of Constantinople).

-The church served as the seat of the Serbian eparchy, as the rotunda plan is characteristic of first court chapels.
-The bishopric was established shortly after 871, during the rule of Prince Mutimir (r.
-850-891), and was part of the general plan of establishing bishoprics in the Slav lands of the Empire, confirmed by the Council of Constantinople in 879-880.
-Similarly, the Eparchy of Braničevo was founded in 878 (as continuation of Viminacium and Horreum Margi).

-Prince Petar (r.
-892-917), was entombed in the church.
-Christianity was spreading in his time.
-Prince Časlav (r.
-927–960) may have added the frescoes, which are dated to the 10th century.
-Byzantine Emperor John I Tzimiskes (r.
-969-976) recognized the Ras region as being the "focus of the Serbian lands", amid his annexation of the region (organizing it into a Catepanate).

-The Eparchy of Ras was organized into the newly established Archbishopric of Ohrid (1018), amid the renewed annexation of the region (organizing it into a Theme), as part of a wider Byzantine-Slavic Orthodox area.
-In the chrysobulls of Emperor Basil II, dated 1020, the Eparchy of Ras is mentioned as serving the whole of Serbia, confirming the church as ecclesiastical seat.